victorbnl/tiled-export/README.md

 Here are the features that are known (not) to be supported:

 - [x] Maps
-    - [ ] Render orders other than "right-down"
     - [x] Parse:
         - [ ] XML encoding (deprecated)
         - [x] CSV encoding